-- Per-image defocus estimation accounting for tilts (CTFFIND4, GCTF, etc.) - Per-tomogram post-hoc estimation by using SPT FSC to locate the first CTF zero - Image tiling to estimate the defocus of the untilted plane (TomoCTF) - Defocus estimation and interpolation using two focus locations on the tilt axis (Eibauer, 2012) - Per-particle tilt image fine estimation and correction that accounts for the 3D location of each particle - Per-particle tilt image fine estimation and correction that takes into account overlapping objects in each tilt image of each particle and accounts for the 3D location of each particle.
+- Per-image defocus estimation accounting for tilts (CTFFIND4, GCTF, etc.) - Per-tomogram post-hoc estimation by using SPT FSC to locate the first CTF zero - Image tiling to estimate the defocus of the untilted plane (TomoCTF) - Defocus estimation and interpolation using two focus locations on the tilt axis (Eibauer, 2012) - Per-particle tilt image fine estimation and correction that accounts for the 3D location of each particle - Per-particle tilt image fine estimation and correction that takes into account overlapping objects in each tilt image of each particle and accounts for the 3D location of each particle - can use all particles in each tilt image to refine!